Op-Ed: Ammonia power in maritime

 Op-Ed: Ammonia power in maritimeWritten by Heather Ervin

-By Anastasija Kuprijanova, Director of Maritime Business Development, Amogy
+By Anastasija Kuprijanova, director of maritimebusiness development, Amogy

 As pressure grows for the shipping industry to decarbonize, ammonia is emerging as a viable fuel alternative.